Huotes/CommitMaker/README.md

 Chuck Norris doesn't needs try-catch, exceptions are too afraid to raise.

 'Icy-Hot' is too weak for Chuck Norris.
 After a workout, Chuck Norris rubs his muscles down with liquid-hot MAGMA.

+What many people dont know is Chuck Norris is the founder of planned parenthood.
+Not even unborn children can escape his wrath.